 Connect Microsoft OAuth

-To create a Microsoft OAuth Connection, you'll need three pieces of information: a Redirect URI, a Microsoft Client ID, and a Microsoft Client Secret.
+To configure your global Microsoft OAuth setup, you'll need three pieces of information: a Redirect URI, a Microsoft Client ID, and a Microsoft Client Secret.

 WorkOS provides the Redirect URI, an allowlisted callback URL.
 It indicates the location to return an authorized user to after both an authorization code is granted, and the authentication process is complete.
 It's readily available in your Configuration Settings in the Developer Dashboard.